andredesousa/advanced-angular-scaffold/README.md

 ## Linting and formatting code

-[TSLint](https://palantir.github.io/tslint/), [Prettier](https://prettier.io/) and [stylelint](https://stylelint.io/) help us maintain code quality.
+[TSLint](https://palantir.github.io/tslint/), [Prettier](https://prettier.io/) and [stylelint](https://stylelint.io/) help maintain the code quality.
 Linters are also excellent tools for finding certain classes of bugs, such as those related to variable scope.
 The formatting of the code is ensured by Prettier.

-It’s recommended to use them in our projects because:
+It's recommended to use them in your projects because:

 - They keep everybody on the same page, following the same rules.
-- They save time in code reviews, because we can safely ignore all style issues, and focus on things that matter, like the structure and semantics of our code.
+- They save time in code reviews, because you can safely ignore all style issues, and focus on things that matter, like the structure and semantics of your code.
 - They catch errors.
 Prettier, not so much, but TSLint catches a lot of syntax errors and simple forms of type errors, such as undefined variables.
 - Setting these things up is a one-time cost, but the time-saving benefits compound over time.